 Core Longing: “Your needs are not a problem.”

-Type 6: The Loyal Guardian is engaging, responsible, anxious and suspicious.
+Type 6: The Loyal Guardian is committed, responsible, faithful, suspicious, and anxious.

 Core Fear: Feeling fear itself, being without support, security, or guidance; being blamed, targeted, alone, or physically abandoned